 - Project Help (Bremen)

 We are taking precautions to do our part to minimize the spread of COVID-19.
 The Marshall County Community Foundation and United Way of Marshall County team are currently operating remotely.
 Our main number, 574.935.5159, will be answered as normal from 8:30 am to 4:30 pm, weekdays.
 All staff will remain accessible as usual via email and phone.
 FOR DROP OFFS, please call 574.354.0315 to allow immediate access to the drop box in the front of our office.
+Call the United Way of Marshall County at 574.999.8900 to learn more about local resources and assistance available to households impacted by COVID-19.

 - Visit our partners at the United Way of Marshall County for daily updates on the latest COVID-19 resource updates, changes to local services, or to update your business or nonprofits information at www.marshallcountyuw.org/covid19.